aryarm/SubmissionUtility/README.md

   --help     Show this message and exit.

 Commands:
-  auth     Authentication using username and password content  View the content of a course, section, or lesson by its ID. course   Switch to the course that has the provided course ID. courses  Display a list of your enrolled courses and their course IDs.
+  auth     Authentication using OAuth2 client credentials content  View the content of a course, section, or lesson by its ID. course   Switch to the course that has the provided course ID. courses  Display a list of your enrolled courses and their course IDs.